mosbth/cform/README.md

 v1.9.x (latest)

+* Adding phpcs as test to pass build on Travis.
+* Format code to pass phpcs, fix 9.
 * Scrutinizer takes care of code coverage itself, not depending on Travis.
 * Now passing Travis.
 * Added testcases for `CHTMLElement`.